UsuaOSilver/Diving-into-epi2981/Diving into EIP2981.md

 ![image](https://user-images.githubusercontent.com/48362877/196006164-692c8cf9-f8a4-4824-b287-e0e592aa130e.png)

-**The most important funtion of EIP-2981 is `royaltyInfo()`.** This function calculates the amount of royalty, maintains and returns the royalty information of all token ids of the contract.
+**The most important function of EIP-2981 is `royaltyInfo()`.** This function calculates the amount of royalty, maintains and returns the royalty information of all token ids of the contract.

      function royaltyInfo(uint256 _tokenId, uint256 _salePrice)
          public